 Therein lies the crypto debate.
 Does investing in cryptocurrencies offer a unique opportunity to gain riches and build great wealth?
 Or is it nothing more than a bubble investment opportunity ready to burst?

 Individuals need to answer that question for themselves.
 With that said, the only way you’re able to arrive at an educated answer is to understand precisely what’s on the table before you invest.

-The following information will hopefully, provide you with the ability to decide if cryptocurrency investing is a fad, or a viable trend and an opportunity to cash in on the cryptocurrency craze.
+The following information, will hopefully, provide you with the ability to decide if cryptocurrency investing is a fad.
+Or perhaps a viable trend and an opportunity to cash in on the cryptocurrency craze.

 What are Cryptocurrencies?

 any form of currency that only exists digitally, that usually has no central issuing or regulating authority but instead uses a decentralized system to record transactions and manage the issuance of new units, and that relies on cryptography to prevent counterfeiting and fraudulent transactions.

 That’s a slightly convoluted way of saying cryptocurrency is a digital monetary instrument used for peer-to-peer payments and investment exchange.

 The imaginary coin is created through a process called mining.
 Not through a standard minting process at some government agency.

 Calling the coin imaginary is simply a way of saying there’s no physical coin someone can physically possess and place in their purse or pocket.
 Instead, a cryptocurrency is a “virtual” coin you hold in a digital wallet for digital exchange between parties.